-This is a construction progress photo for a new 250-bed adult and 12-bed adolescent facility designed for the Dormitory Authority of the State of New York and the New York State Office of Mental Health.
+August 31, 2017 construction progress photo for a new 250-bed adult and 12-bed adolescent facility designed for the Dormitory Authority of the State of New York and the New York State Office of Mental Health.
 ARIG provided interior design services for this 243,000 square foot, six-story, facility.
-Visit the project page to find out more about this project […]
+Visit the project page to find out more about this project and the design team.

 This 2011 Point Stripe by Paul Smith for Maharam looks as fresh today as it did six years ago!